YihDu/CEMUSA/pkgdown/index.md

 ## Example Usage
 Click [here](https://github.com/YihDu/CEMUSA/tree/main/data-raw) to download the data used in the example below.

+**Attention**: It may take longer the first time you use this function.

 ### Example 1: Basic Usage
 ```r
 # Reproduce the Case I in the paper